RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 - Configure the OpenAI API key and allowed classifications.
 - Enable or disable the plugin easily from the settings page.
 - Moderate comments before they are saved in the database.
-- Show an error message to users when their comment contains content that violates the allowed classifications.
+- Show an error message to users when their comment contains content that violates the disallowed classifications.

 ## Installation